mdn/translated-content/files/ja/learn/server-side/express_nodejs/displaying_data/book_detail_page/index.md

 Almost everything in this template has been demonstrated in previous sections.

-> **Note:** The list of genres associated with the book is implemented in the template as below.
+> **メモ:** The list of genres associated with the book is implemented in the template as below.
 This adds a comma after every genre associated with the book except for the last one.
 >
 > ```
 >   p #[strong Genre:]